xyproto/sealion/README.md

 ### User installation

 * Run `./install.sh`, which will do the following:
-  * Place the script in `~/.config/pmsg/pmsg`, or upgrade an existing script.
+  * Place the script in `~/.config/promptmessage/promptmessage`, or upgrade an existing script.
-  * Place the configuration in `~/.config/pmsg/time.conf`.
+  * Place the configuration in `~/.config/promptmessage/time.conf`.
 Will not modify existing configuration.
   * Set up bash and zsh, if not already set up.
   * This also includes the `on` and `off` shell functions for turning the prompt messages on or off.

-* Edit `~/.config/pmsg/time.conf` to your liking and restart your shell.
+* Edit `~/.config/promptmessage/time.conf` to your liking and restart your shell.

 # Manual setup

-Just running the install script should be enough to set up `pmsg`.
+Just running the install script should be enough to set up `promptmessage`.
 If you would rather set things up manually, here are the suggested configuration snippets for your shell:

 ### Bash setup